Dr Naveen Vankadari

 Techniques/Expertise

-My research key technical areas include X-ray crystallography, Cryo-EM, Cryo-ET, Molecular dynamics, protein biochemistry and biophysical techniques (SPR, ITC, MALS, SAXS, MST, TPM).
-I am also an expert in DNA/RNA-Protein interactions and dissecting their functional importance with their physiological role.
-Specifically in the regulation of viral RNA replication and control of translation in humans.
+My research key technical areas include X-ray crystallography, Cryo-EM, Cryo-ET, Molecular dynamics, protein biochemistry and biophysical techniques (SPR, ITC, MALS, SAXS, MST, EMSA, TPM) and conduct various cell based assays.

 Disease Models